The evacuation mode is a stroke of genius

 Many players took to Turtle Rock’s forums during the last open beta to voice their disapproval about the Wraith, which uses a nasty teleport skill to whiz in and out of fights.
 It is with great sadness that I must tell you that the Wraith is still broken.
 Inexperienced players will not lay a finger on the extremely mobile monster, and those with some skill will likely fall for its disgusting decoy skill.

-Evolve was released for the PlayStation 4, Xbox One and PC on Feb.
+Evolve for the PS4, Xbox One and PC releases on Feb.
 10. 2K Games provided GamesBeat with a PC Deluxe Digital Download version of Evolve for the purposes of this review.